How and What to Donate

 – Knick knacks

-– Paperback books or books unrelated to art, craft, or environmental sustainability
+– Books unrelated to art, craft, or environmental sustainability

 We are not a thrift store, recycling center, or building supply center.
 Any materials that fit into those categories should be donated to those institutions.
 We are happy to suggest other places to bring your excess.
 Goodwill, and Habitat ReSTORE are great possibilities.